helgridly/love/index.md

   </tr>
 </table>

-As you can see, I'm the sort of person who gets down to brass tacks quickly.
-Let's continue that streak:

-## Potential dealbreakers

-I'm happy to talk about any of these if you'd like to know more.

-* I would like to have children (at least one), biological if possible.
-* I am open to a <u>very</u> secure relationship unfolding into something monogam<i>ish</i>, if it feels right.
-The thing I really care about is the "very secure relationship" part: I think a relationship with good grounding, and the right effort and intention, will become whatever it should.
-* I pair better with someone who also has good executive function skills.
-Being able to trust a partner to get things done makes me feel taken care of, and gives me a profound feeling of relief and safety.
-* I am politically far to the left.
-That said, I have largely disengaged with US politics and treat it solely as a spectacle.
-These days I am more of an anarchist, by which I mean I believe that community building and mutual aid is worthwhile and morally necessary.
-I feel a particular calling to make sure people have food.
-* If you think Israel's occupation and treatment of Palestine is in any way conscionable or justifiable, I am not the person for you.
-* I am Buddhist-aligned.
-Which particular flavour I identify with, my practice, and my relationship to it have all evolved over time, and I expect that to continue, but the Buddhist perspective is an important part of my worldview (see <a href="#spirituality">Spirituality</a>).
-My ideal person has some sort of spiritual / contemplative practice that they're similarly dedicated to.
-* I'm an only child, and have minimal to no contact with both of my parents.
-My family is thus entirely chosen.
-If you're close to yours, I would love to become part of it.
-* I have [a (really, really, really amazing) cat](../cat).
-If you viscerally hate cats, or have overwhelming allergies, that'd make it hard.
-* I am vegetarian, with very occasional and intentional exceptions.
-I don't mind whether you are or not.
-I do enjoy cooking, and will want to cook for you, so if you'll feel slighted by me not putting meat on your plate then… eh, I dunno.

 ## The sort of person I am

 On bad days I think I'm a good person because I'm funny and clever.